Authentication-Advocate/webauthn-wall-of-shame/index.md

 <summary>
 I'm a vendor and this data is wrong!
 </summary>
-Please feel free to submit a PR to this page.
+Please feel free to <a href="https://github.com/Authentication-Advocate/webauthn-wall-of-shame">submit a PR to this repository</a>.
 I only want this data to be accurate.
 </details>

 ## Attributions